Ask Price: The price at which you can buy a CFD asset. It is typically higher than the bid price due to the spread.

 Pending Order: An order that is executed only when certain price conditions are met.
 Types of pending orders include limit orders, stop orders, and stop limit orders.

-Hedged Order: Orders placed in opposite directions for the same asset, such as buying and selling the same currency pair.
+Hedged Order: Orders placed in opposite directions for the same asset, such as buying and selling the same currency CFD pair.
 This strategy can limit losses or lock in profits.

 Order Execution: How an order is carried out, either immediately at the market price (market execution) or at a specific price requested by the trader (instant execution).